bpatrik/pigallery2/docker/README.md

 ```
 `-d` runs it as a daemon.
 Remove it, so you will see the logs.

 After the containers are up and running, you go to `yourdomain.com` and log in with user: `admin` pass: `admin` and set up the page in the settings.
 Full list of configuration options are available at the [MANPAGE.md](../MANPAGE.md).

+**Important**: It is strongly recommended to change the default password by defining the `PI_ADMIN_PASSWORD` environment variable.
+Alternatively, you can use the `PI_ADMIN_PASSWORD_FILE` environment variable in order to read the password from a file.
+Similarly, you can change the default user with the `PI_ADMIN_USER` and `PI_ADMIN_USER_FILE` environment variables.

 **Note:** `docker-compose.yml` contains `restart:always`, so the containers will be automatically started after reboot ([read more here](https://stackoverflow.com/questions/43671482/how-to-run-docker-compose-up-d-at-system-start-up)).